 You ever heard the old adage, “you are what you eat?”
 When it comes to acne, this rings true.
 According to Dermatologist Dr. Amy Paul foods that “can cause inflammation such as milk can exacerbate acne.”
 To help with acne, Dr. Paul explains, “try eating good healthy foods that are low in sugar, full of antioxidants and fiber.
 Green, leafy vegetables and fruits are always good choices.”
 Let’s face it, how many of us could use to lose a couple of pounds as well?
 Making smart choices in your diet is good for your body and great for your skin.

 Just like your cellphone, we all spend a lot of time on our pillow case.
 Though down from the 1940’s, Americans average 6.8 hours per night sleeping according to a Gallup Poll taken in 2013.
 Though I’m sure we would all like to get more Zzz’s, think about how much you rub your face against your pillow per night.
 We all encounter pollution, dirt, and have oil on our faces.
 And then picture rubbing against that all night—it’s pretty gross to think about.
 With that in mind, try washing your pillow case a little more frequently.
 Taking little steps like this will help improve your acne.

 Hopefully you take some of these suggestions to heart and it helps you deal with acne.
 Again, it is something millions of people deal with every day, so don’t feel bad about it.
 Instead, take action.
 Try cleaning your cell phone, sheets, and eating better.
 Those are pretty easy steps.
 Next, work on your skin care program.
 Non-comedogenic moisturizers and medical grade cleansers should help quite a bit.
-If you want a good place to start on what to do for skin , we create personalized skin care programs.
+If you want a good place to start on what to do for skin, we create personalized skin care programs, which we then deliver to your doorstep.
 Take our quiz and see what works for you.
 I promise you won’t be disappointed.